 What chemicals, if any, will be used on your quilt

-- For all quilts we use either a blue water soluble marker or a iron off white marker to mark center on the quilt top and bottom
+- For all quilts we use either a blue or purple water soluble marker, a iron off white marker or white chalk to mark center on the quilt top and bottom

-- If the quilt does not lie flat, we use "Soak Flatter" spray, applied to the top of the quilt, which slightly shrinks the fabric to reduce ripples.
-More info about Soak Flatter Spray
+- If the quilt does not lie flat, we use a light spray of water applied to the top of the quilt, which slightly shrinks the fabric to reduce ripples.

-- When a border, an sometimes other parts of the quilt will not lay flat with the flatter spray, we use a made for quilting "505 Spray and Fix" glue spray between the batting and the quilt top More info about 505 Spray
+- We use a made for quilting "505 Spray and Fix" glue spray between the batting and the quilt top to baste the quilt.
+More info about 505 Spray

 Why do the Premium and Deluxe patterns cost more?